-(2) GHG Bid Adder MW Quantity.
-The Integrated Forward Market will limit the maximum GHG Bid Adder MW quantity of an EDAM Resource that is outside of a GHG Regulation Area to a value equal tothe resource’s dispatchable Bid range between the resource’s GHG counterfactual schedule and the resource’s effective upper Economic Bid, considering any applicable derates and Ancillary Services capacity reservations, for the relevant Operating Hour.
-The Integrated Forward Market will limit the maximum GHG Bid Adder MW quantity of a resource located within the CAISO Balancing Authority Area to serve load within a GHG Regulation Area outside of the State of California to a value equal to the resource’s dispatchable Bid range between the resource’s GHG counterfactual schedule and the resource’s effective upper Economic Bid, considering any applicable derates and Ancillary Services capacity reservations, for the relevant Operating Hour.
+33.32.2.2 Maximum GHG Bid Adder MW Attribution

+The Integrated Forward Market will limit the maximum MW attribution of an EDAM Resource Facility to serve Demand in a specific GHG Regulation Area to a value equal to lower of (i) the MW value in the resource’s GHG Bid Adder; (ii) the dispatchable Bid range between the resource’s GHG reference pass schedule and the resource’s effective upper Economic Bid, considering any applicable derates and Ancillary Services capacity reservations, for the relevant Operating Hour; or (iii) the resource’s Day-Ahead Energy Schedule for that Trading Hour.

+The Integrated Forward Market will limit the maximum MW attribution of a resource located within the GHG Regulation Area of the State of California to serve load within a GHG Regulation Area outside of the State of California to a value equal to the lower of (i) the MW value in the resource’s GHG Bid Adder; (ii) the resource’s Day-Ahead Energy Schedule for that Trading Hour

-(3) GHG Reference Pass.
+33.32.2.3 GHG Reference Pass

 The GHG reference pass runs before the Integrated Forward Market.
 The GHG reference pass uses Day-Ahead Bids and Self-Schedules of resources to optimally clear Supply and Demand Bids without GHG Transfers into GHG Regulation Areas.
-The GHG reference pass establishes GHG counterfactual reference for resources to determine what Dispatch would have occurred without GHG Transfers into GHG Regulation Areas.
+The GHG reference pass establishes GHG reference pass schedules for resources to determine what Dispatch would have occurred without GHG Transfers into GHG Regulation Areas.

-The GHG reference pass will not schedule capacity located outside of a GHG Regulation Area obligated or contracted to serve Demand within a GHG Regulation Area as registered with the CAISO, thereby allowing this capacity to support a GHG Transfer into a GHG Regulation Area in the Integrated Forward Market.
+The GHG reference pass will not schedule capacity located outside of a GHG Regulation Area obligated to serve Demand within a GHG Regulation Area that is registered with the CAISO in accordance with the applicable Business Practice Manual, thereby allowing this capacity to support a GHG Transfer into a GHG Regulation Area in the Integrated Forward Market.

-Resources with Pseudo-Tie arrangements or Dynamic Schedules into a Balancing Authority Area that includes a specific GHG Regulation Area will register in the Master File whether they are associated with Demand in the GHG Regulation Area.
-The GHG reference pass will not schedule Pseudo-Tie or dynamically scheduled resources to serve Demand outside of a specific GHG Regulation Area if they are treated as internal to that GHG Regulation Area.
+Resources with Pseudo-Tie arrangements or Dynamic Schedules into a Balancing Authority Area that includes Demand within a specific GHG Regulation Area will register in the Master File whether they are associated with Demand in that GHG Regulation Area.
+The GHG reference pass will not schedule Pseudo-Tie or dynamically scheduled resources to serve Demand outside of a specific GHG Regulation Area if they are associated with Demand in that GHG Regulation Area.

-(4) Dispatch of Resources with Bid Adders of Zero.
-The Integrated Forward Market will not dispatch resources located outside of a GHG Regulation Area for delivery into a GHG Regulation Area if the MW quantity included in the GHG Bid Adder is zero.
+33.32.2.4 Dispatch of Resources with Bid Adders of Zero

+The Integrated Forward Market will not dispatch resources located outside of a GHG Regulation Area for attribution to serve Demand in a GHG Regulation Area if the MW quantity included in the GHG Bid Adder is zero.

-(c) GHG Marginal Price.
+33.32.3 GHG Marginal Cost

 The Integrated Forward Market will, taking into account Energy Bids and GHG Bids, optimally select resources located outside of a GHG Regulation Area to support GHG Transfers into a GHG Regulation Area until the total MW of GHG Transfers into the respective GHG Regulation Area is fully allocated.
 The Shadow Price of this allocation constraint is the Marginal GHG Cost for the respective GHG Regulation Area.

+33.32.4 Compensation

-(d) Compensation.
-When the Integrated Forward Market attributes a resource located outside of a GHG Regulation Area to support a GHG Transfer to serve Demand in a GHG Regulation Area, the EDAM Resource Scheduling Coordinator or Scheduling Coordinator for the resource will receive a payment equaling the product of the GHG Transfer to a GHG Regulation Area attributed to the resource in the IFM and the IFM Marginal GHG Cost for that respective GHG Regulation Area.
+When the Integrated Forward Market attributes a resource located outside of a GHG Regulation Area to support a GHG Transfer to serve Demand in a GHG Regulation Area, the EDAM Resource Scheduling Coordinator for the EDAM Resource Facility or Scheduling Coordinator for the resource will receive a payment equaling the product of the GHG Transfer to a GHG Regulation Area attributed to the resource in the IFM and the IFM Marginal GHG Cost for that respective GHG Regulation Area.

+33.32.5 GHG Net Export Constraint